KeboHQ/Kebo-Twitter-Feed/readme.txt

 3. This is the Widget you can use to display your Twitter Feed.

 == Changelog ==

+= 0.21 =
+* Bug Fix: Fixed incompatibility with older versions of PHP.

 = 0.20 =
 * Note: Improved compatibility, getting ready to make translation possible.